 The other categories of conditions, disorders, and illnesses include:

 The SSA will make some exceptions, though, for people who are blind, widows/widowers, and for veterans.
 This is because they have special allowances granted to them under the program.
 Call us if you fit one of these categories; we can walk you through it.

 While SSDI requires that you earn work credits, the Supplemental Security Income (SSI) program does not.
 SSI is a federal program funded by tax revenues that provides money to meet specific necessities: food, clothing, and shelter.
 To qualify, you must be disabled, blind, OR over 65.
 You must also have limited financial resources.
 In most cases, people in Alabama who qualify for SSI will also be eligible for Medicaid.

 “At 8.5 percent, Alabama had the second-highest percentage of its residents receiving disability benefits.” – AL.com

 Why you need a Birmingham SSD lawyer

+You can apply for SSD online or in person without legal representation.
+So, you may be wondering why you should hire a Birmingham Disability lawyer, right?
 The truth is, about 66% of all Disability claims are denied initially.
-The SSA can deny your claim for ANY reason – a typo on your application, a missing medical record, etc. So while you can apply on your own, you really want a professional to help you.
-It will increase the likelihood of your application making it through the initial stages, because our attorneys make sure every “t” is crossed, and that all of your documentation is correct, up-to-date, and filed on time.
+The SSA can deny your claim for ANY reason – a typo on your application, a missing medical record, etc. So while you can apply independently, you want a professional to help you.
+It will increase the likelihood of your application making it through the initial stages because our attorneys ensure every “t” is crossed and that all of your documentation is correct, up-to-date, and filed on time.

 1200 Rev Abraham Woods District Office-1st Fl